mjordan/GitBags/README.md

 ## An example workflow

-In this example, I modify the contents of the GitBag's payload (the files in its /data directory).
+In this example, I want to modify the contents of the GitBag's payload (the files in its /data directory).
 Before I do anything to the GitBag's payload, I clone the GitBag to create a working copy.
-Then, I update the payload and regnerate the Bag (or update its manifests).
+Then, I update the payload and regenerate the Bag (or update its manifests using my favorite BagIt tool).
 Next, I perform a `git commit` on the GitBag.
 Finally, I replace the original GitBag with the updated working copy.
 Here are those actions expressed as a series of steps I perform from within the GitBag's directory:

 * `git clone mybagdir workingcopy`
 * [Edit/modify the payload files]